apache/spark/docs/apache-airflow/tutorial_taskflow_api.rst

     :end-before: [END extract_virtualenv]

-These two options should allow for far greater flexibility for users who wish to keep their workflows more simple and pythonic.
+These two options should allow for far greater flexibility for users who wish to keep their workflows more simple and Pythonic.

 Multiple outputs inference
 --------------------------
-Tasks can also infer multiple outputs by using dict python typing.
+Tasks can also infer multiple outputs by using dict Python typing.

 .. code-block:: python